-– We aim to improve decision making tools by bringing state-of-the-art statistical methods to quantify the uncertainty of predictions through modelling of tree shelter belts.
+The aim of the MUDMAT project was to improve decision-making tools by bringing state-of-the-art statistical methods to quantify the uncertainty of predictions through the modelling of tree shelter belts.